almirbanjanovic/cloud-playground-infra/README.md

 1. Fork the repo.
 2. Configure new App Registration in Microsoft Entra ID.
 3. Configure a new Cloud Playground.
-4. Terraform a new Cloud Playground.
+4. Deploy a new Cloud Playground.

 ---